hanmd82/gogists/doc/chapter5.md

   - write template into a buffer.
 If this fails, send HTTP response with error message
   - if this succeeds, write the contents of buffer to `http.ResponseWriter`

+Template Data Injection using helper methods on `application` struct

 ---

 Other References: